MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/web-protection-overview.md

 Web content filtering includes **Web activity by category**, **Web content filtering summary**, and **Web activity summary**.

 Web content filtering includes:

-- Users are prevented from accessing websites in blocked categories, whether they are browsing on-premises or away
+- Users are prevented from accessing websites in blocked categories, whether they are browsing on-premises or away.

-- You can conveniently deploy varied policies to various sets of users using the device groups defined in the [Microsoft Defender for Endpoint role-based access control settings](/microsoft-365/security/defender-endpoint/rbac)
+- You can conveniently deploy varied policies to various sets of users using the device groups defined in the [Microsoft Defender for Endpoint role-based access control settings](/microsoft-365/security/defender-endpoint/rbac).

-- You can access web reports in the same central location, with visibility over actual blocks and web usage

-- Users are prevented from accessing websites in blocked categories, when browsing on-premises or away.

-- You can deploy several policies to various sets of users using the device groups as defined in the [Microsoft Defender for Endpoint role-based access control settings](/microsoft-365/security/defender-endpoint/rbac).

 - You can access web reports in the same central location, with visibility over actual blocks and web usage.